YumekaMengjiaLYU/jekyll-multilingual/_posts/2021-01-17-ica-algorithms.markdown

 ---

 For my practicum, I am working with fMRI data.
 Two algorithms that I've come across is normal ICA and fast ICA.

+For example, principal components analysis (PCA) finds a set of components that are orthogonalto one another in multidimensional space, whereas independent components analysis (ICA) finds a set of components that are independent of one another.

 ## PCA
 [Video][ref-2]
 [PCA ICA][ref-3]